Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Experiment Details

-In the experiments on image classification datasets, we fine-tune the model for 30 epochs.
-We use Adam optimizer with learning rate 1e-4 and decay the learning rate by 10 every 10 epochs.
-In the experiments on text classification datasets, we fine-tune the BERT-Base model for 5 epochs.
+In the experiments on image classification data sets, we fine-tune the model for 30 epochs.
+We use Adam optimizer with learning rate 1e-4 and decay the learning rate by ten every ten epochs.
+In the experiments on text classification data sets, we fine-tune the BERT-Base model for 5 epochs.
 We use Adam optimizer with an initial learning rate of 5e-4 and then linearly decay the learning rate.